davidericjohn/burger-builder-app/README.md

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+Below you will find some information on how to perform common tasks.<br>
+You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+##Description

 This is a demo project I built using React JS while learning through an online course in Udemy.

 The Burger Builder application allows you to customize your burger and process the order.